abhishekg16/raft/README.md

 ###API

-Raft package provide a New method which take myid ( of the local server),  path ( path of the configuration files ),  mode ( specify the mode of start, 0=> normal mode, 1=> debug mode). and return a pointer to the new raft instance.
+Raft package provide a New method which take myid ( of the local server),  path ( path of the configuration files ),   server  (serverInstance (set server logger before sending),  isRestart  (specify whether it is a restart or fresh start of raft isntance) and return a pointer to the new raft instance.

 {

-	func NewRaft(myid int, path string, mode int) (*consensus, bool, error)
+	func NewRaft(myid int, path string, logLevel int, server *cluster.Server, isRestart bool) (*consensus, bool, error)

 }